-4.2.20 Provision should be made for the long term management and maintenance of the linear park.
+- 4.2.18 Footpath links should be provided along the river but also with appropriate crossing points to satisfy pedestrian desire lines. - 4.2.19 Provision should be made for the long term management and maintenance of the linear park.